marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "continue keyword"}}

-The `continue` keyword is similar to `break`, in that it influences the progress of a loop.
+The `continue` keyword is similar to `break` in that it influences the progress of a loop.
 When `continue` is encountered in a loop body, control jumps out of the body and continues with the loop's next iteration.

 ## Updating bindings succinctly